foreachstudios/landing-page-master/README.md

 - JavaScript lazy loading and performance optimizations
 - Image preloading for critical resources
 - Efficient event handling with debouncing
+- FAQ accordion for better content organization
+- Contact form with validation and feedback

 ## Customization